surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/lang-spec/chapter-03.md

 element's value to standard output.

-In the second case, `Get-ChildItem` creates a collection of names of the files in the directory specified, using the argument `e:*.txt`.
+In the second case, `Get-ChildItem` creates a collection of names of the files in the directory specified, using the argument `E:*.txt`.
 That collection is written to the command `Sort-Object`, which, by default, sorts them in ascending order, sensitive to case (by virtue of the **CaseSensitive** argument).
 The resulting collection is then written to command `Process-File`, which performs some (unknown) processing.
 The output from that command is then redirected to the